annamkinder/Anna-Kinder-Resume/index.md

 <br>

-<details><summary>IPSec and OpenVPN</summary>
+<details><summary>AlgoVPN</summary>
   <h4> Description: </h4>
   I configured a VPN in the cloud using the Algo VPN Ansible scripts provided by Trail of Bits.
 With the help of this tutorial, I successfully deployed the Algo server, configured the VPN clients, set up an SSH tunnel, and added/removed users.
+Though challenging, this skill taught me more than just how to configure a VPN.
+I was able to use troubleshooting skills and working with fellow classmates to help solve this difficult task.
+If I ever need to build a VPN again, I have the experience to help guide me through the process.

   <br>
   <br>